China foreign ministry condemns attack on embassy in Kyrgyzstan

 China also urged Kyrgyz authorities to "get to the bottom of the incident", spokeswoman Hua Chunying told reporters at a regular press briefing in Beijing.

 The three staff suffered minor injuries and have been taken to hospital, Hua said.
-No organisation has claimed responsibility for the incident, she added.
+No organization has claimed responsibility for the incident, she added.

 A suspected suicide bomber rammed the gates of the Chinese embassy in the Kyrgyz capital Bishkek, killing himself and wounding three others, Kyrgyz officials said.